seanieboi/assignment2/README.md

 <br>

-Sample json data for a game:
+Sample collection data for a game in MongoDB:

 ![][image2]